|Page Type:||Trip Report|

 I absolutely love the tundra.
 The alpine never fails to lifts my spirits.
 Down in the forests and valley's, even despite man's attempts to carve out roads, trails and campgrounds, things can feel clustered and hemmed-in.
 It takes on an almost claustrophobic feel sometimes.
 Despite this, it's quite pretty and even sometimes, sublime.
 The Evergreen's, Aspen's and Cottonwood's feel like a patchwork quilt offering security and safety from the night.
 However, simultaneously, they also threaten 'Grimm-esque' mysteries and possible dangers.
 In the alpine world, there is no time for claustrophobic feelings.
 It feels like the whole world is within reach.
 There is no hiding.
 It's this comfort and insignificance that gets me out of bed at zero-dark-thirty.
 I don't know if anyone else will agree, but when I'm sitting lakeside at 12,800', standing on a summit or traversing a plateau, I get this feeling that, 'This is all mine!'
 I don't get that down in the forests.

 "Whew.
 That traverse was really hard on me."
-She said as she shook, sputtered and stalled to a stop before me.
+She said as she shook, sputtered and stalled to a stop before me like a VW Bus.

 "What did you think of all that scree?"